3rd Wing conducts a missing man formation flyover in remembrance of Captain Brock McArdle

 |0

-This work, 3rd Wing conducts a missing man formation flyover in remembrance of Captain Brock McArdle, by Amn Raina Dale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Wing conducts a missing man formation flyover in remembrance of Captain Brock McArdle [Image 5 of 5], by SrA Julia Lebens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT